- Boat registration

 Australian Builders Plate

-The Australian Builders Plate (ABP) is a national initiative to make boating safer by providing vital information about the capacity, capability and limitations of boats.
-The ABP requires boat builders, importers or competent persons to clearly display information about a vessel’s operational capabilities in a standard format.
+The Australian Builders Plate (ABP) is a national initiative to make boating safer by providing vital information about the capacity, capability and limitations of ships.
+The ABP requires ship builders, importers or competent persons to clearly display information about a ship's operational capabilities in a standard format.

 Penalties apply for selling vessels without an ABP.

 For more information about the ABP contact Australia, New Zealand Safe Boating Education Group.
-For more information about getting an Australian Builders Plate contact Marine Queensland or the Boating Industries Alliance Australia.
+For more information about getting an Australian Builders Plate contact Boating Industry Association or the Boating Industries Alliance Australia.

 Safety management system

-A safety management system (SMS) is how vessel owners and operators identify and manage risks, outline emergency and maintenance procedures and establish a culture of safety on board.
-Most commercial ships are required under either Transport Operations (Marine Safety) Act 1994 (TOMSA) or the Marine Safety (Domestic Commercial Vessel) National Law Act 2012 (the national law) to have an SMS in accordance with National Standard for Commercial Vessels (NSCV) Part E.
+A safety management system (SMS) is how ship owners and operators identify and manage risks, outline emergency and maintenance procedures and establish a culture of safety on board.
+Most commercial ships are required under either Transport Operations (Marine Safety) Act 1994 (TOMSA) or the national law to have an SMS in accordance with National Standard for Commercial Vessels (NSCV) Part E.

 Existing commercial ships from Queensland that are now regulated under the national system have been required to keep an SMS compliant with NSCV Part E since 2010—this was a condition of their registration under TOMSA.
-Owners of these vessels must review their SMS annually and keep it up to date to ensure their vessel continues to be operated safely.
+Owners of these ships must review their SMS annually and keep it up to date to ensure their ship continues to be operated safely.

 Owners and masters of new domestic commercial vessels, which started operations after the beginning of the national law on 1 July 2013, are required to establish and implement an SMS for vessel operations.